pramish9400/DDU-GKY/SciPy/README.md

-# ScyPy
+# SciPy

-About ScyPy library and its properties.
+About SciPy library and its properties.